 This keto juice cleanse recipe makes enough for two servings.
 I recommend that you drink the juice right away.
 In order to garner the most of its benefits.

 However, you can save the juice in a sealed mason jar and refrigerate it for up to 48 hours.

 Is Carrot Juice Keto-Friendly?

-In closing, while most vegetables are nutrient-rich and packed with essential vitamins, minerals, and phytonutrients, while those high in carbs like beets, squash, and should be limited on the keto diet.
+In closing, while most vegetables are nutrient-rich and packed with essential vitamins, minerals, and phytonutrients, those high in carbs like beets, squash, and should be limited on the keto diet.

 Carrots in small quantities can be enjoyed in limited quantities.
 It’s best to juice carrots with non-starchy vegetables such as spinach.

-For the powder keto juice option you might want to consider Super Greens Powderthat packs a lot of nutrition as still remains low in carbs and keto-friendly.
+For the powder keto juice option, you might want to consider Super Greens Powderthat packs a lot of nutrition as still remains low in carbs, and is keto-friendly.

 I sure hope you will give this keto juice recipe a try.
 Once you do, make sure you remember to tag us on Instagram and Facebook.
 It’s what keeps this girl encouraged to keep sharing and perfecting her recipes.